 Powering the 30-inch one-sided hedge trimmer is the Makita MM4 4-stroke 25.4 cc engine.
-Even without the rpm and excessive noised 2-stoke, the Makita 4-stroke puts out 1.1hp.
-This music to the ears.
+Even without the rpm and excessive noised 2-stroke, the Makita 4-stroke puts out 1.1hp.
+This is music to the ears.
 The EN7350SH includes a 30″ single-sided blade for a range of trimming applications.
 No pre-mix is needed, so it’s straight unleaded gasoline in the fuel tank.
-Typical engine oil lubes the internals, and it is required to add 100 cc of oil to the crankcase before the first start.
+Typical engine oil lubes the internals, and it is required to add 100cc of oil to the crankcase before the first start.
 After this, recommended oil changes are every 100 hours.
 With the translucent oil-fill spout, it’s easy to see the “Low” and “Max” level for the oil, without removing the cap.

 We covered the MM4 Technology in another post, and it’s worth a read.

-Not only is the MM4 4-stroke more efficient, it’s also built for commercial use.
-With no premix added, there’s no worry about adding the right amount of oil, and you save on the cost.
 Furthermore, included in the Makita EN7350SH one-sided hedge trimmer is a dual-stage air filter.
 Large sealing areas keep dust and debris from passing the filter, and it’s easily accessible without tools.

 Horsepower and efficiency are not the only important factors.
 Makita realizes that starting combustion engines is also important.
 Built in the Makita MM4 4-stokes is Mechanical Automatic Engine Decompression for quicker and easier starts.
 Typical steps remain the same here.
 Full choke, pull until it fires.
 Set to run position (open choke), pull the starter rope and grab a handful of throttle.

 Shaft and Hardware

 While the Makita EN7350SH one-sided hedge trimmer is not light, weighing in at 14.7 lbs., you do have to realize it has a 30-inch cutting swath.
 This is potentially doing the work of two typical hedge trimmers.
 Even more efficient than two, if you realize the use of the scoop.
 At the same time, since it is one-sided, you don’t get the luxury of cutting on the back-swing.

 The internal steel drive shaft not only adds in durability, but it also offers less vibration, making it easier on the operator.
 A molded throttle assembly along with a wide trigger reduces fatigue, hence increasing comfort.
 The auxiliary or secondary, handle is adjustable per the user’s needs.
 When it comes to hearing comfort, the Makita EN7350SH 4-stroke shines a bit.
 At the ANSI standard 50-feet, Wide Open Throttle only emits 75 dbA. at the operator’s ear, there’s a bit more at 95 dbA.
 While the bystander may not need hearing protection, it’s definitely still recommended for the operator.

 Makita EN7350SH One-Sided Hedge Trimmer Specifications